rytilahti/python-miio/README.rst

 Other related projects
 ----------------------

-This is a list of other projects around the xiaomi ecosystem that you can find interesting.
+This is a list of other projects around the Xiaomi ecosystem that you can find interesting.
 Feel free to submit more related projects.

 -  `dustcloud <https://github.com/dgiese/dustcloud>`__ (reverse engineering and rooting xiaomi devices)